How To Scale a Unicorn Product Management Team

 This new role should be responsible for client and account management solely, and is expected to have a high level understanding of product management and product design principles and methodologies.
 This person is supported by the product management team’s product expertise where needed.
 This person should ultimately fill the consulting gap.

 A services business must be dynamic and nimble since things change regularly.
 Clients come and go, accounts shrink and grow, efforts must be placed into sales opportunities, and so on.

 In addition, not every project and budget is the same.
 There’s a big difference between the scope, budget, and resources required to build a mobile app versus an end-to-end fully connected smart solution for a huge enterprise company.
-While we focus mostly on the latter, we also do some digital services work, particularly for long-term clients with which we have strong partner relationships.
+While the company focuses mostly on the latter, they also do some digital services work, particularly for long-term clients with which they have strong partner relationships.

 As a result, the requirements in terms of roles and level (i.e., seniority) required differ on a client-by-client and project-by-project basis.
 Defining different product department roles as already discussed, and then hiring for each at varying levels (e.g., Jr., Mid, Sr.), allows for improved departmental versatility and ability to execute on the unique requirements and challenges of different projects as needed.

 The question is, do these scaling and unicorn challenges only apply to product management and PMs?
 The answer is no.

 The more that a single person is expected to have experience with, and be an expert on, the more they become a unicorn and are hard to find and hire.
 The more expensive they are as well.
 While we’ve discussed this in terms of PMs, the same is true of data scientists.

 There is currently a major shortage of data scientists and advanced analytics professionals.
 The prototypical data scientist as an expert programmer, statistician and mathematician, effective communicator, and MBA-level business person is a uniquely difficult combination to find in any one person.
 The reality is that people are often good at some of these things and less at others.